danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-a-stretchable-header-to-a-swiftui-scroll-view.md

 When you are using this kind of stretchable header together with a native SwiftUI `NavigationView`, there are a few things that you should consider.

-First of all, you should probably not use `.navigationBarTitleDisplayMode(.large)`, since it will add a large title to the middle of the header.
-You will probably want to add that title as a custom view within the header and fade over to the inline title when the header scrolls away.
+First of all, you should not use `.navigationBarTitleDisplayMode(.large)`, since it will add a large title to the header.
+You can instead add a custom view to the header and cross fade to the inline title when the header scrolls outside of the screen.

 You should also consider using `toolbarBackground(.hidden)` or a UIKit workaround on iOS versions before iOS 16, to make the navigation bar transparent while the header is visible.

 The Spotify app will actually make the header stick to the top when it reaches the size of the navigation bar.
 I will show you how to build this in an upcoming post.

 Finally, you should also make sure to set up the status bar and navigation bar title to play well with the header.
 To help with this, you can use the [scroll offset]({{page.post-offset}}) to determine how to style things for the header.